MilhouseVH/texturecache.py/README.md

 * ![logo](http://www.monitorix.org/imgs/archlinux.png "arch logo")Arch: in the [AUR](https://aur.archlinux.org/packages/xbmc-texturecache).

 ####Installation from source
-Download the single Python file required from github.
-A default properties file is available on github, rename this to texturecache.cfg in order to use it.
+Download the single Python file required from Github.
+A default properties file is available on Github, rename this to texturecache.cfg in order to use it.

 To download the script at the command line:
 ####Code: